A recently discovered WiFi security flaw can put your sensitive information at risk. Here are three ways to protect yourself in today's newsletter.

 Check your browser security: Before sending anything secure over the internet, check you're using a HTTPS site.
 You'll know these by the little padlock you see next to the URL, and the address specifically begins with HTTPS.
 Major sites like Facebook, Gmail and financial institutions already use HTTPS.

-If you need help updating your devices or to regularly keep your devices updated with the latest updates and patches, contact us today!
+Do you need help updating your devices or to regularly keep your devices updated with the latest updates and patches?